DIY Glass Bottle Tiki Torch

 Now tighten everything up.

-Drill small hole in copper cap
+Drill a small hole into the cap (Supply #3)

 (I fill my bottles to the VERY top, right below the wick holder because I like a larger flame)